MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts.md

     sqlConnString <- "Driver=SQL Server;Server=instance_name;Database=RevoDeepDive;Trusted_Connection=True"
     ```

 2. Specify how you want the output handled.
-In the following code, you are indicating that the R session on the workstation should always wait for R job results, but not return console output from remote computations.
+The following script directs the local R session to wait for R job results on the server before processing the next operation.
+It also suppresses output from remote computations from appearing in the local session.

     ```R
     sqlWait <- TRUE